Shen Li

 • The key contribution is the first preference-based bandits algorithm to incorporate human response times as implicit feedback.
 By interpreting response times using the EZ-diffusion model from psychology, this work both theoretically and empirically demonstrates that response times provide valuable insights into preference strength, significantly improving learning efficiency.
 This research lays the foundation for future advancements in robot personalization, recommender systems, and fine-tuning large language models (LLMs).

-2. Anticipating User Behavior for Safe Assistance
+2. Predicting Human Behavior for Safe Robot Assistance

 figure